 The most recent version also includes a number of updates to earlier crises, which resulted from a systematic review of consistent coding practices.
 Details of these updates can be found in the release notes.

-The crisis summaries for the new cases can be found in the links below.
-For access to full-text summaries for all earlier crises, consult the ICB Data Viewer, which is in the process of being updated to incorporate the Version 11 data.
+The crisis summaries for the newer cases can be found in the links below.
+For access to full-text summaries for all earlier crises, consult the ICB Data Viewer, which is in the process of being updated to incorporate the data from Versions 11 and 12.

 - Djibouti-Eritrea (2008): #456 summary